jacpagan/vague-language-detector/objective_language_detector_srd.md

-# Cognitive Distortion Detector — Software Requirements Document (SRD)
+# Objective Language Detector — Software Requirements Document (SRD)
 Version: 2.0
 Owner: Jose

 ## 1. Purpose
-Define the software requirements for a small service that performs **binary detection**:
+Define the software requirements for a small service that performs **binary detection** of objective language:

-- Given a single statement, return whether it **has** a cognitive distortion.
+- Given a single statement, return whether it **has non-objective language signals** (i.e., “not guaranteed 100% true in all cases”).

 The service must do **only this**.